 It’s huge, isn’t it?

-When you go on searching for more questions and see the answers, more questions will be shown and you’ll expand your searching area.
+When you search for more questions and read their answers, more questions will pop up and you’ll expand your search area.

-As we all know that Google gives credit to well-structured contents with paragraphs, lists, and tables you should definitely organize your content.
+As we all know, Google credits well-structured content with paragraphs, lists, and tables.
+So you should organize your content similarly.
 Users should find what they need in your content with the help of your lists.

-You should introduce answers in your paragraphs by listing with descriptive names and numbers.
+You should introduce answers in your paragraphs by listing using descriptive names and numbers.
 Also, you should include comparison charts and tables.

-I believe that our websites or offering must be available for people who have different perception style and we call it multi-intelligence.
+I believe that our websites or offers must be available for people who have different perception styles and we call it multi-intelligence.
 In this case, you should convey your text-based messages with high-quality images.